 To be very honest with you - I did grow up eating the Globar or the Italian eggplant varieties but I find the Japanese and the white eggplant varieties to be the best ones for this eggplant dip recipe.

-Eggplant dip without tahini
+🧷Eggplant dip without tahini

-How to make this eggplant (also known as aubergine) dip?
+🔪How to make this eggplant/aubergine dip?

 Firstly, gather all the ingredients needed for this eggplant dip: